Knowledge base

 When your domain name (or its DNS zone) is managed elsewhere, you will find in this section Global Security > DKIM the DKIM record to add in the DNS zone:

-You can configure multiple DKIM records on your domain without a fixed limit, unlike DMARC or SPF, which is crucial if you use multiple third-party email providers for your daily communications.
+You can configure multiple DKIM records on your domain without a fixed limit, unlike DMARC or SPF.
+This is crucial if you use multiple third-party email providers for your daily communications.

 DMARC (Domain-based Message Authentication, Reporting, and Conformance)

 DMARC requires a valid SPF and DKIM.
-A wizard allows you to configure DMARC according to Infomaniak recommendations in simple mode or entirely as you wish in advanced mode (this expert mode allows you to enter the record of your choice):
+A wizard allows you to configure DMARC according to Infomaniak's recommendations in simple mode or entirely as you wish in advanced mode (this expert mode allows you to enter the record of your choice):

 The corresponding necessary entries (type TXT) will then be automatically applied in the DNS zone of the concerned domain name (if administratively possible - domain managed in the same Organization, for example).